Tag: featured

 Feminist Artificial Intelligence: Frameworks, Practices, Refusals

-This November, at the next Data Against Feminicide (DCF) community event, organised with the Feminist Network of Artificial Intelligence in Latin America and the Caribbean, we will explore how artificial intelligence (AI) can shape, enhance, or undermine efforts to fight against gender-related violence and feminicide.
-The event will open with brief introductions from the co-organisers,…
+This Data Against Feminicide (DCF) community event, organised with the Feminist Artificial Intelligence Network in Latin America and the Caribbean, explored how artificial intelligence (AI) can shape, enhance, or undermine efforts to fight against gender-related violence and feminicide.
+The event opened with brief introductions from the co-organisers, followed by a conceptual discussion on the promises…

 -